 - Cryptic Background Reference

-- It's a shame we never even get to glimpse the Time War in this episode because the Doctor's description sounded EPIC.
+- It's a shame we never even get to glimpse the Time War in this episode because the Doctor's description sounds EPIC.
 "Not just the Daleks, but the Skaro Degradation, the Horde of Travesties, the Nightmare Child, The Could-Have-Been King and his army of Meanwhiles and Never-weres."
-Of course, showing all this would have undoubtedly been rather expensive.
 Word of God is that showing the Time War in all its glory, or even most of its glory, is simply impossible, even with the biggest budget in the world.

 - The Doctor is mentioned as possessing something called "The Moment" which is apparently what he unleashed to burn everyone and end the Time War.